 Disclosure: This post contains affiliate links for your convenience.
 Click here for my full disclosure policy

 Staging / Home Decor:

 *Make sure to use safety precautions when wood burning furniture.

 The Before – Vintage Stacking Table

 These stacking tables have a stubborn clear finish that is determined not to come off.
 But I am determined to remove it.

 The tops still had the original clear finish on them that needed to be sanded off.
 I took out my trusty sander and got to work.
 But much to my dismay no matter how much I sanded the finish would barely come off.
 I was even using 80 grit, so I certainly wasn’t going easy on them.

-I decided to take a chance since I would be torching the tops anyway, I figured I could burn off the clear finish.
+After a failed attempt at sanding off the clear finish, I decided to take a chance.
+Since I would be torching the tops anyway, I figured I could burn off the clear finish.
 Please keep in mind that I have never tried this before and I’m flying by the seat of my pants, please torch at your own risk if you decide to try this.
 I grabbed my very powerful blowtorch and burned the tops of the tables.
 It definitely worked to get that stubborn finish off.